nuxt-community/nuxtent-module/README.md

 # Nuxt-Content

-Nuxt-Content facilitates the usage of markdown files in content heavy sites.
+`nuxt-content` facilitates the usage of markdown files in content heavy sites.
-It does this by first, compiling all the data from markdown files based on configured rules and second, providing helper methods for dynamically accessing this data.
+It does this first, by compiling all the data from markdown files based on configured rules and second, by providing helper methods for dynamically accessing this data inside Nuxt pages.

-Best of all, it's a lightweight abstraction that does as little work as possible, since Nuxt is already great. :)
+Best of all, since Nuxt is already great, `nuxt-content` is a lightweight abstraction that does as little work as possible. :)

 ## Installation